 Systematic managers are more common in the CTA space.
 That does not always mean that they are more successful.
 Over the last two decades, the Systematic manager represents between 70 and 80% of the assets allocated to the strategy.
 That is easy to understand given that most of the well-known CTAs are systematic.

-Managed Futures is a liquid investment strategy, often perceived to tail protective, that has found a place in many portfolios, despite the lackluster performance of late.
+Managed Futures is a liquid investment strategy, often perceived to be tail protective, that has found a place in many portfolios, despite the lackluster performance of late.
 It has been the poster boy for Systematic Trading, often having nerdy portfolio managers run billions of assets using sophisticated mathematical strategies.
 For investors looking to learn more about the strategy, NilssonHedge offers access to a large database of managers where you can learn about track records, survivorship, and return patterns.